shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-trigger-job.md

 ## Overview

 Execute a single job on dbt Cloud, creating a new run.
 The job must be set up within the dbt Cloud interface.
-Shipyard does not support sending override commands to the job at this time.
+Platform does not support sending override commands to the job at this time.

 This Blueprint will create and store the generated run ID to _shipyard-artifacts/dbtcloud-blueprints/variables/run_id.pickle_

-The "cause" for an execution triggered via Shipyard will always contain the following details:
+The "cause" for an execution triggered via Platform will always contain the following details:
 - Fleet ID
 - Vessel ID
 - Vessel Log ID